Rekihyt/Sifu/notes.md

 - Variables must match multiple times, modeling cartesian products.
 These matches form a flattened trie?
 A trie could be seen as all the different matching trees as one.
 This leads me to the conclusion that a dynamic webpage is a trie...
   1. Use `,` and `;` to encode a flattened match.
-  2. Return a pruned sub-pattern instead of an AST, only containing the terms that matched
+  2. Return a pruned sub-trie instead of an AST, only containing the terms that matched

 ---